jgm/pandoc/doc/lua-filters.md

 :   cell contents (list of [Blocks]).

 `col_span`
-:   number of columns occupied by the cell; the height of the cell
+:   number of columns spanned by the cell; the width of the cell
-    (integer).
+    in columns (integer).

 `row_span`
-:   number of rows occupied by the cell; the height of the cell
+:   number of rows spanned by the cell; the height of the cell in
-    (integer).
+    rows (integer).

 `identifier`
 :   alias for `attr.identifier` (string)